DHua5922/SSO-Users-Admin-Panel-Backend/README.md

 - Protected routes resolve the current user from the database and require the immutable `admin` role key.
 - The public guest login authenticates an existing guest-administrator account without exposing its credentials to the frontend.
 - Required users and roles use an immutable `systemManaged` flag and cannot be deleted through their delete endpoints.
-- CORS accepts only the configured frontend origin.
+- Browser cross-origin access is limited to the configured frontend origin.

 This is intentionally a portfolio application rather than a complete identity platform.
 Refresh-token revocation, distributed rate limiting, audit-log persistence, and OAuth/OIDC federation would be appropriate next steps for a larger production system.